r-walloner/Flexible-mesh-particle-coupling-with-preCICE/particle_tracing_channel_flow/README.md

 ```
 Afterwards, the solution of the particle tracing is available in the `particle-deal.II/solution/` directory.
 The OpenFOAM solution is available in the `fluid-openfoam/` directory.
-The results can be visualized in ParaView using the provided `channel-flow.pvsm` file.
+The results can be visualized, e.g., in ParaView.